digao-dalpiaz/CompInstall/README.md

 To specify package parameters, create a section with the name of the package with the `P_` prefix, like:

 `[P_MyPackage]`

+`Path` (optional) = Relative folder where package file is.
+If blank, package must be at component root folder.

 `Allow64bit` (optional) = 0 or 1.
 When 1, specify this package to be compiled twice, with 32-bit and 64-bit versions.
 Remember to create this platform at Delphi Project Manager, otherwise the 64-bit compilation will fail.